What is a Business Process? Definition, Types, and Key Benefits

 1. Implementing: Once you’ve made sure the process is designed successfully, then you can implement the process in its live environment.
 Be sure that everyone involved has what they need to complete their steps.
 If you’ve chosen an automation solution to run the process, you’ll have to provide user access to those who may have to provide approvals for the process to reach completion.

-1. Reviewing: Monitor the results of the process to ensure that it’s optimised.
+1. Reviewing: Monitor the results of the process to ensure that it’s optimized.
 It’s also a good idea to store process history should you need it for reference.
 With an automation software, this is already part of the solution because the process is defined and stored in the system.
 All process run history is immutable.

 1. Repeating: Given that the process delivers the intended results, you can repeat the process ad infinitum.
 Automation solutions can carry out processes without the need for human intervention, thanks to robotic process automation and artificial intelligence.